 Phenomenology Beyond Eurocentrism: Hountondji and the Promise of the Universal (under advance contract with IUP)

 The overarching purpose of this book is to defend a globally inclusive form of philosophy – a field historically associated closely with the European continent.
 I approach this task by way of an engagement with the phenomenological tradition and its characteristic preoccupation with the possibility of cross-cultural, universal validity.
-Rather than focus exclusively on the European representatives of this tradition, however, I argue that the phenomenological question of universality can best be addressed when phenomenology is itself given a globally expansive and intercultural sense.
+Rather than focus exclusively on the European representatives of this tradition, however, I argue that the phenomenological question of universality can best be addressed when phenomenology is itself given an intercultural sense.
 This book therefore engages both the Africana and European traditions of phenomenology, drawing on a range of thinkers including Paulin Hountondji, Edmund Husserl, Frantz Fanon, Aimé Césaire, Jacques Derrida and Maurice Merleau-Ponty.
-In posing a direct challenge to European phenomenology’s parochial and often explicitly colonial presuppositions, this book maps avenues for a decolonized form of phenomenological thinking which makes good on the enduring appeal of phenomenology’s methodological commitments.
+In posing a direct challenge to European phenomenology’s parochial presuppositions, this book maps avenues for a decolonized form of phenomenological thinking which makes good on the enduring appeal of phenomenology’s methodological commitments.

 Other Publications